Logo

 Who Shall Use Agile Methodology?

-Even though agile is popular, you should only use this methodology when the software development process, budget, and timeline are flexible.
+Even though agile development methods are popular, one should only use them when the software development process, budget, and timeline are flexible.
 Also, if your project has frequent updates, then this model is highly recommended for you.

 Pros and Cons of Agile Methodology